Sashatottenkof/Ger_garage/README.md

 ## To Start

-Change email settings to your email;
+Change email settings to use your email for notification purposes;

 Set up a database in a Docker container or any other suitable way.

+Settings for docker container:

 **$ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql**